Overload: Latency Attacks on Object Detection for Edge Devices: Background

 \subsection{Object Detection}

 Object detection is one of the challenging tasks in computer vision.
-Many applications, such as face recognition, self-driving car, defect detection, and traffic monitoring, are based on object detection.
-Comparing to classification, which receives an image and predicts its class, the goal of object detection is to recognize multiple objects and label their locations.
+In contrast to image classification, which receives an image and predicts its class, the goal of object detection is to recognize multiple objects and label their locations.
+To accomplish this, various deep learning-based detectors have been introduced.
+Some models approach this task by processing object locations and their probabilities in two distinct stages \cite{girshickICCV15fastrcnn,he2017mask}.
+Conversely, one-stage detectors tackle both classification and object localization within a single neural network \cite{Jocher_YOLOv5_by_Ultralytics_2020}.

-Deep learning based detectors can be generally categorized into two types: single-stage detectors and two-stage detectors.
-Two-stage detectors divide object detection into two tasks.
-The first task extracts the Region of Interest (RoI) from the image; the second stage classifies the objects in RoIs and returns the corresponding bounding boxes.
-Two-stage detectors include Faster RCNN \cite{girshickICCV15fastrcnn}, Mask R-CNN \cite{he2017mask}.
-One-stage detectors process classification and object localization in a single CNN.
-Without the RoI extraction step, the inference time of one-stage detectors is significantly faster than that of two-stage detectors.
-YOLO family \cite{redmon2018yolov3,glenn_jocher_2020_4154370,li2022yolov6} is an iconic example of one-stage detectors.

 To deploy those models onto edge devices, model size and inference time should be improved to meet the resource and timing constraints.
-Many methods for model compression have been proposed \cite{li2016pruning,liu2021improving}.
+Model compression is a commonly used strategy \cite{liu2021improving}.
 The YOLO family utilizes model scaling techniques to make the model fit different computing devices.
 Different scaling factors, such as resolution (size of the input image), depth (number of layers), width (number of channels), and stage (number of feature pyramids) are considered.
-For example, YOLO 5 has five different scales of models which use the same architecture but different width and depth configurations.
-The width controls the number of channels for specific layers and the depth adjusts the number of repeats for particular blocks.
-YOLOv5x, YOLOv5l and YOLOv5m, the three larger models, deliver better performance but the computing cost is unaffordable for edge devices.
-YOLOv5s and YOLOv5n are two smaller models with acceptable performance but require less than one-tenth of the computing cost of YOLOv5x.
+For example, YOLO 5 has five different scales of models that use the same architecture but different width and depth configurations.